 Yardworks Festival 2026

-Yardworks Festival will return for 2026, on Saturday 2 and Sunday 3 May, for a special 10th anniversary edition.
+Yardworks Festival returned for 2026, on Saturday 2 and Sunday 3 May, for a special 10th anniversary edition.

-Since launching, Yardworks Festival has become a leading showcase of contemporary urban art, and has made itself a firm fixture on the urban art and graffiti scene, attracting artists from around the globe – and 2026 is set to be the biggest year yet – as it marks the 10th anniversary of the festival.
+Since launching, Yardworks Festival has become a leading showcase of contemporary urban art, and has made itself a firm fixture on the urban art and graffiti scene, attracting artists from around the globe – and 2026 was the the biggest year yet – as it marked the 10th anniversary of the festival.

-There are more artists than ever before set to jet into Glasgow for the festival this year, because, for the very first there will be additional sites across the city.
+This year, more artists than ever before jetted into Glasgow for the festival this year, because, for the very first there were additional sites across the city.

-SWG3 will still be the main hub of activity across the weekend, and will welcome the likes of AROE, .EPOD, Peachzz, PizzaBoy, KMG, SNUB23, Molly Hankinson, and many more.
+SWG3 was still main hub of activity across the weekend, and welcomed the likes of AROE, .EPOD, Peachzz, PizzaBoy, KMG, SNUB23, Molly Hankinson, and many more.

-As well as the artists painting, the Galvanizers will be transformed into a market space, filled with traders, artisan makers and grassroots retailers, including GPS Vintage, Grateful Gallery, Focus Pocus, and Hakon Shop, amongst others.
+As well as the artists painting, the Galvanizers was transformed into a market space, filled with traders, artisan makers and grassroots retailers, including GPS Vintage, Grateful Gallery, Focus Pocus, and Hakon Shop, amongst others.

-This year, there is a free to access family zone, filled with creative workshops and activities for everyone to enjoy.
+This year, there was a free to access family zone, filled with creative workshops and activities for everyone to enjoy.

-There will be an attempt to break the worlds longest doodle (we attempted it last year, but we are going again – bigger and better), spray can up-cycling where you can create your own art from repurposed cans, t-shirt design stations which allow you to transform Yardworks t-shirts from previous years into new garments and bags using fabric pens, patches and heat press vinyl, building blocks, posca doodle walls, and everyone's favourite – the cubes.
+There was an attempt to break the worlds longest doodle (we attempted it last year, but went again – bigger and better), spray can up-cycling where you could create your own art from repurposed cans, t-shirt design stations which allowed kids to transform Yardworks t-shirts from previous years into new garments and bags using fabric pens, patches and heat press vinyl, building blocks, posca doodle walls, and everyone's favourite – the cubes.
 These giant cubes bring together people over the course of the weekend to unleash their inner artist and decorate the cubes however they like.

-New for 2026, Street Art Cycling Tours will also depart directly from SWG3, guiding you through the Yardworks-led Street Art District within the Glasgow Riverside Innovation District, where you can gain insight into the wider public artworks developed through the organisation’s year-round activity.
+New for 2026, Street Art Cycling Tours also departed directly from SWG3, guiding punters through the Yardworks-led Street Art District within the Glasgow Riverside Innovation District, where they gained insight into the wider public artworks developed through the organisation’s year-round activity.

-As always, there will be plenty on offer for you to eat throughout the weekend.
-Some of the city’s best street vendors, including Wow Burger, Streat Scullery, The Wee Taqueria and more will head down to serve up fried chicken, bao buns, tacos, pizza, loaded fries and award-winning churros from Loop and Scoop, as well as ice cream from Tony’s Ice Cream Van.
+As always, there was plenty on offer to eat throughout the weekend.
+Some of the city’s best street vendors, including Wow Burger, Streat Scullery, The Wee Taqueria and more served up fried chicken, bao buns, tacos, pizza, loaded fries and award-winning churros from Loop and Scoop, as well as ice cream from Tony’s Ice Cream Van.

-There's plenty more to do across the weekend, including a series of paid for, adult-only, workshops.
-To kick off, why not take part in our interactive sign-writing workshop?
-In this workshop, you'll learn the basics of traditional sign-writing, and get the chance to create your own sign which you can take home.
-There's also an introductory Japanese calligraphy workshop, where you can learn Japanese symbols, traditional calligraphy techniques and how to make your own tag from the Japanese alphabet.
-The final workshop in the series is a 'design your deck' course, where you'll be given the tools to create a beautiful and unique piece of art for your home on a high quality plywood skateboard deck.
+There's was plenty more to do across the weekend, including a series of paid for, adult-only, workshops, kicking off with our interactive sign-writing workshop.
+In this workshop, attendees learned the basics of traditional sign-writing, and got the chance to create their own sign which they then took home.
+There was also an introductory Japanese calligraphy workshop, and a 'design your deck' course, where attendees were given the tools to create a beautiful and unique piece of art for their home, on a high quality plywood skateboard deck.

 About Yardworks Festival